 - (with Valsamis Mitsilegas and Violeta Moreno-Lax) (eds), Securitising Asylum Flows: Deflection, Criminalisation and the Challenges for Human Rights (Brill Nijhoff 2020).

 - (with Violeta Moreno-Lax) (eds), ‘Regime Interaction in the Regulation of “Unwanted Migration”: From Hostility to Emancipation’ (forthcoming International Community Law Review).

 - (with Valsamis Mitsilegas and Irene Wieczorek) (eds), ‘New Voices in European Criminal Law (Vol. 2)’ (2020) 11(3) New Journal of European Criminal Law.

 - (with Valsamis Mitsilegas and Irene Wieczorek) (eds), ‘New Voices in European Criminal Law’ ( (2015) 27(1) New Journal of European Criminal Law.

 Articles in peer-reviewed journals

-- ‘Information Sharing in the Dublin System: Remedies for Asylum Seekers Between Gaps in Judicial Protection and Interstate Trust’ (forthcoming German Law Journal).
+- ‘Information Sharing in the Dublin System: Remedies for Asylum Seekers Between Gaps in Judicial Protection and Interstate Trust’ (2021) 22(3) German Law Journal 391.

-- (with Lilian Tsourdi), ‘Killing me Softly?
-Scrutinising the Role of Soft Regulation in Greece’s Response to COVID-19’ (forthcoming European Journal of Risk Regulation).
+- (with Evangelia Tsourdi), ‘Killing me Softly?
+Scrutinising the Role of Soft Regulation in Greece’s Response to COVID-19’ (2021) 12(1) European Journal of Risk Regulation 59.

 - ‘The "Puzzle" of EU Large-Scale Information Systems for Third-Country Nationals: Surveillance of Movement and Its Challenges for Privacy and Data Protection' (2020) 45(3) European Law Review 348-372.